breadsplit/breadsplit/docs/README.md

   details: User based experiences design.
 Quickly add your expenses and management them easily as toast.
 - title: Works Offline
   details: The app runs perfectly even in no network situation.
-footer: GPLv3 Licensed | Copyright © 2019 The Splitoast Team
+footer: GPLv3 Licensed | Copyright © 2019 The BreadSplit Team
 ---